 Assistant Professor Cory Olsen mixes traditional modes of construction with digital fabrication techniques to create new forms and production methods for furniture and interior elements.
 Cory experiments with the meaning of craft and how digital processes and output can challenge our historic understanding of authorship, skill, and material knowledge.
-He leverages CAM methods in finished pieces as well as process jigs, celebrating the expression or suppression of individual manufacturing methods.
+He leverages CAM methods in finished pieces as well as process jigs, celebrating the expression of suppression of individual manufacturing methods.
 Professor Olsen integrates design process, parametricism, and media with new methods of fabrication into his teaching in the Furniture Design Studio required technical courses and seminars.
-LINDA ZIMMER PROFESSOR + DEPARTMENT HEAD | DEPARTMENT OF INTERIOR ARCHITECTURE e-mail lzimmer@uoregon.edu phone 541-346-2097 office 210 Lawrence Hall MIARCh, University of Oregon, 1990 BIARCh, University of Kansas, 1982